 |Embassy of the Republic of Poland

 |New Zealand Embassy to Poland

 Our relationship with Poland

-We also have shared experiences of our troops fighting alongside each other in World War Two, most notably at Monte Cassino and in the Battle of Britain.
+We have also shared experiences of our troops fighting alongside each other in World War Two, and in 2019 we mark the 75th anniversary of the battle of Monte Cassino and the Great Escape at Zagan.

-A New Zealand delegation attended the 70th anniversary of the liberation of concentration camps at Auschwitz-Birkenau, in January 2015.
+New Zealand is represented at the annual commemoration of the liberation of concentration camps at Auschwitz-Birkenau.
 New Zealand was an early contributor to the Perpetual Fund set to maintain these camps as a testament to future generations.

-After World War II about 200 Polish war veterans and 700 Polish displaced persons migrated here.
-Then in the early 1980's a further 320 refugees from the Communist regime were given a home here.
+After World War II about 200 Polish war veterans and 700 Polish displaced persons migrated to New Zealand.
+Then in the early 1980s a further 320 refugees fleeing from the Communist regime were given a home here.

-- New Zealand is represented in Poland by the New Zealand Embassy, Warsaw
+- New Zealand is represented in Poland by the New Zealand Embassy to Poland

 New Zealand to Poland